-Answer: Petroleum jelly is made by the waxy petroleum material that formed on oil rigs and distilling it.
+However we make that by the waxy petroleum material that formed on oil rigs and distilling it.
 The lighter and thinner oil-based products make up petroleum jelly, also known as white petrolatum or simply as petrolatum.

 Robert Chesebrough is the chemist who devised and patented this process (U.S. Patent 127,568) in 1872.
 Basically, the crude material undergoes vacuum distillation.
 The still residue is then filtered through bone char to yield petroleum jelly.

-At room temperature, petroleum jelly is an odorless semi-solid which consists of a mixture of hydrocarbons.
+In addition at room temperature, petroleum jelly is an odorless semi-solid which consists of a mixture of hydrocarbons.

 Application: Mainly used as flame retardants And Polyvinyl Chloride plasticizer,

-Low Volatility, Good Electrical Properties, Widely Used In Cable Material,
+Also Low Volatility, Good Electrical Properties, Widely Used In Cable Material,

-The best quality type of petroleum jelly (Vaseline ) for cosmetic industry
+In addition the best quality type of petroleum jelly (Vaseline ) for cosmetic industry

 No smell , extra white color is the most important specification of it.